Douglass Day is held annually on the chosen birthday of Frederick Douglass. We mark the occasion by celebrating and creating Black history together.

 Our in-person event is free and open to the public, and anyone with an internet connection and a computer can help with the transcription.
 No prior experience is needed, and the platform is free to use and beginner-friendly.

 Yes.
-We suggest one laptop per 1-3 people.
+We suggest at least one laptop per 1-3 people.
 Transcribing in small teams of 2-3 people can be a lot of fun!
 Or, people can take turns transcribing.
 Unfortunately, our project does not work well on mobile phones or small tablets.